Schmidsfeld/TelegrafFritzBox/README.md

 ## Install
 Several prerequisites need to be met to successfully install this script and generate the metrics.
 Some seem to be obvious but will be mentioned here for sake of complete documentation.
-* Have an operational TIG stack (Telegraf, InfluxDB Grafana) with all of them installed and operational.
+* Have an operational TIG stack (Telegraf, InfluxDB, Grafana) with all of them installed and operational.
 * Activate the TR-064 protocoll in the Fritzbox (Heimnetz -> Netzwerk -> Netzwerkeinstellungen)
 * Have a dedicated user on the Fritz!Box (the username:Telegraf is assumed, but any will do)
-* Install python3 and pip  (for example: 'apt install python3-pip')
+* Install python3 and pip  (for example: `apt install python3-pip`)
-* Locally clone the fritzconnection library ('pip3 install fritzconnection')
+* Locally clone the fritzconnection library (`pip3 install fritzconnection`)
-* Clone this project ('git clone https://github.com/Schmidsfeld/TelegrafFritzBox/')
+* Clone this project (`git clone https://github.com/Schmidsfeld/TelegrafFritzBox/`)
-* Edit the python file and adjust the credentials '(nano ./TelegrafFritzBox/telegrafFritzBox.py')
+* Edit the python file and adjust the credentials (`nano ./TelegrafFritzBox/telegrafFritzBox.py`)
-* Make it executeamle ('chmod +x ./TelegrafFritzBox/telegrafFritzBox.py')
+* Make it executeamle (`chmod +x ./TelegrafFritzBox/telegrafFritzBox.py`)
-* Test the output ('python3 ./TelegrafFritzBox/telegrafFritzBox.py')
+* Test the output (`python3 ./TelegrafFritzBox/telegrafFritzBox.py`)
-* Copy it to the appropiate locatio ('cp ./TelegrafFritzBox/telegrafFritzBox.py /usr/local/bin')
+* Copy it to the appropiate locatio (`cp ./TelegrafFritzBox/telegrafFritzBox.py /usr/local/bin`)
-* Copy the Telegraf config file to the correct location or append it to your current file ('cp ./TelegrafFritzBox/telegrafFritzBox.conf /etc/telegraf/telegraf.d')
+* Copy the Telegraf config file to the correct location or append it to your current file (`cp ./TelegrafFritzBox/telegrafFritzBox.conf /etc/telegraf/telegraf.d`)
-* Restart your Telegraf service ('systemctl restart telegraf')
+* Restart your Telegraf service (`systemctl restart telegraf`)
 * Load your Grafana dashboard (grafana/GrafanaFritzBoxDashboard.json)

 ## Future Plans